 General Petr Pavel ends his tenure as Chairman of the NATO Military Committee

-Three years after he took up his position as Chairman of the NATO Military Committee, General Petr Pavel, from the Czech Republic’s Armed Forces, handed over the highest NATO military position to his successor, Air Chief Marshal Sir Stuart Peach, former Chief of Defence Staff of the British Armed Forces.
+Three years after he took up his position as Chairman of the NATO Military Committee, General Petr Pavel, from the Czech Republic’s Armed Forces, handed over the highest NATO military position to his successor, Air Chief Marshal Sir Stuart Peach, former Chief of Defence Staff of the British Armed Forces.<!IoRangePreExecute>

 General Pavel was elected by the NATO Chiefs of Defence in 2014 during the Military Committee Conference in Vilnius, Lithuania.
 He took up his post on 26 June 2015, when General Knud Bartels (Rtd) ended his term.
 Being first and foremost a soldier, General Pavel started his last day as Chairman of the NATO Military Committee, in the presence of NATO and Partner Military Representatives, by paying his respects to all those men and women who have paid the ultimate price and laid a wreath at the NATO Memorial to the Fallen.
 General Pavel also took the opportunity to plant a lime tree, the national tree of the Czech Republic, on the grounds of the NATO Headquarters.